CENSUS PROCESSING IN PROGRESS

 Entrepreneur, attorney, MBA, futurist, & people connector.
 Director, Ventures and Innovation at Discovery Communications.
 Guest analyst on CNBC.

 Entrepreneur.
-Startup Advisor.
 Community Builder.
-Founder of RESTIN.
+CEO of Compound.
+Founder of Restin.
 Creator of #CollaborateDC and the #WeDC Ambassador Program at SXSW.

 Building an inclusive tech community in the Washington D.C. region with Fosterly.
 Practicing agile development and product management at Ventera.